ReVanced/revanced-documentation/docs/revanced-resources/troubleshooting.md

 This is a collection of common errors and fixes.

+## 4 Audio track menu is missing

+Change to iOS TV in `Settings > ReVanced > Miscellaneous > Spoof video streams`

+## 5 Videos play with automatically dubbed AI audio translations

+Change spoofing to iOS TV (item `4`), then enable `Force original audio language` in the `Video` settings

+## 6 PiP Background playback buttons do not work (pause/headphone buttons do not work)

+This is a bug in unpatched YouTube.
+If the screen is locked then unlocked while a video is playing in the background, the PiP buttons will stop working until the video is closed.
+This bug is not present when patching older versions of YouTube (19.16.39).

 ## 15 No internet connection

 This issue can be caused by changing your Google account password.
 Re-login into MicroG GmsCore, or uninstall then reinstall MicroG.